The Best $750 Small Office Mini-ITX PC Build – January 2023

 Video Card –

-$150 The Guru’s TipWhile the built-in Vega graphics are good, this GPU will take gaming to the next level.
-And being 6.3" long, it's a perfect fit in the case, which has a 6.9" limit.
+$239 The Guru’s TipWhile the built-in graphics in this build are fine for office work, this GPU will allow the system to be used for gaming.
+And being 6.8" long, it's a perfect fit in the case, which has a 6.9" limit.

 -